lisongxu/CSCE156-Project-DB/README.md

 1. `Project2.zip`: A Zip file of all source code.
-* the MySQL init code named `dbinit.mysql`
+* `dbinit.mysql` - the MySQL initilization script
-* Java source files: The main class named `Main.java`, the database class named `Database.java`, and all other Java source files.
+* `Main.java`, `Database.java`, and all other Java source files.

-2. Design document named `design.pdf`
+2. `design.pdf`: Design document detailing:
-* Database: Justify that all your tables conform to 3NF.
+* Database design justification for 3NF compliance of all your database tables.
-* Database: Plot the Entity-Relational (ER) Diagram to show all your database tables and their relations.
+* The Entity-Relational (ER) Diagram to show all your database tables and their relations.
 May use MySQL Workbench or free https://drawsql.app/ to automatically generate an ER Digram from your MySQL code.
-* Java: Plot the Unified Modelling Language (UM) diagram to show all your java classes and their relations.
-May use the PlantUML plugin fo Eclipse to automatically generate an UML diagram from your Java code.
+* The Unified Modelling Language (UM) diagram to show all your Java classes and their relations.
+May use the PlantUML plugin for Eclipse to automatically generate an UML diagram from your Java code.
-* Overall: Describe the mapping between database tables and Java classes.
+* Describe the mapping between database tables and Java classes.
 Specifically, for each database table, which Java class is used to store the data of the table?
-* Overall: Describe how you synchornize your Java data with database data.
+* Describe and justify how you synchornize your Java data with database data.
 For example, when to load which data from the database to Java? when to save which data from Java to database?

-***note that, many of the above questions are open ended.
-That is, there are multiple possible correct solutions.
-We are looking for your clear descripotion and brief justication of your design choice.***
+***note that, many questions are open ended; clear descripotion and justications of your design choices are key.***

 Again, if you plan to work with one other student for this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to